qsymmachus/test-service/README.md

 The service can also run as a docker container.
 Take a look at `Dockerfile` to see how it works.

-I've also created some handy scripts to make it easier to run common docker tasks (check out `/scripts`).
+I've also created some handy scripts to make it easier to run common docker tasks (check out `scripts`).
 You must have docker installed locally for these to work.

 To build the container: